A NSW Government website

-Fairy Creek is located south of Sydney in Wollongong New South Wales.
-It is classed as a creek with an intermittently closed/open entrance.
+Fairy Creek is located south of Sydney in Wollongong in the Illawarra region.
+It is classed as a creek with an entrance that is intermittently open and closed to the ocean.

 Water quality report card